olidare/Data-Analytics---Smaller-Projects/CheatSheets/Python_Statistics.md

 80% of emails are non-spam (ham).
 20% are spam.
 A keyword detection tool flags 90% of spam emails but also incorrectly flags 5% of ham emails as spam.
 If an email is flagged, what’s the probability it’s actually spam?

-AKA what is Prob of flagged email given its a spam email:  P(Flag | Spam)
+AKA what is Prob of it being Spam given its flagged:  P(Flag | Spam)

+First you need to assign the correct Probabilities to what is already known.

 **Given:**